linode/docs/docs/guides/applications/messaging/manually-deploy-jitsi-cluster/index.md

 ## Clone the docs-cloud-projects Github Repository

-In order to run the Jitsi deployment in this guide, you must first clone the docs-cloud-projects Github repository to your local machine.
-This includes all playbooks, configurations, and files for all project directories in the repository, including those needed to successfully deploy your Jitsi cluster.
+In order to run the Jitsi deployment in this guide, the docs-cloud-projects Github repository must be cloned to your local machine.
+This includes all playbooks, configurations, and files for all project directories in the repository, including those needed to successfully deploy and scale the Jitsi cluster.

-1. Clone the docs-cloud-projects repository.
-This will clone the repository to your current working directory on your local machine:
+1. Using git, clone the docs-cloud-projects repository.
+This clones the repository to the current working directory on your local machine:

     ```command
     git clone https://github.com/linode/docs-cloud-projects.git